-

 Appearance

-The tea leaves are dark brown with golden specks of large buds.
-The leaves are evenly fermented, indicating high quality processing.
+The tea leaves are dark brown with golden flecks of large buds.
+The leaves are evenly fermented, indicating high-quality processing.

 Aroma